heindrickson/PortablePython4Windows/README.md

 # Using a PORTABLE virtual environment within VSCode
 You can activate and use your PORTABLE virtual environments in VSCode.
-To do this, ensure that VS Code is installed on the computer OR install the portable version of VSCode via the script 'Install_Portable_VSCode (optional).cmd' (to learn more about portable VSCode, see: https://code.visualstudio.com/docs/setup/portable).
+To do this, ensure that VS Code is installed on the computer OR install the portable version of VSCode via the script 'Install_Portable_VSCode (optional).cmd'.
+Learn more about portable VSCode at: https://code.visualstudio.com/docs/setup/portable.

-Then, complete steps 1 to 4 describe in the section 'How to use' above, that is: download the FULL zip package from this repository, unzip it, add a python version and create at least one virtual environment (e.g., 'myenv').
+Then, complete steps 1 to 4 described in the section 'How to use' above, that is: download the FULL zip package from this repository, unzip it, add a python version and create at least one virtual environment (e.g., 'myenv').
 You can now drag and drop any folder containing source code onto the 'RUN_VSCODE_with_Portable_Envs.cmd' script.
 VSCode will be launched and the source code folder will become the current working folder.

-To activate your virtual environment in VSCode:
+To activate your virtual environment in VSCode, just follow the traditional recipe:
 - press Ctrl+Shift+P
 - in the menu that appears, search for  "Python: select interpreter"  and click on that option
 - wait a few seconds until a list of virtual environments is displayed